 “A recession is a significant decline in economic activity that goes on for more than a few months.
 It is visible in industrial production, employment, real income and wholesale-retail trade.
 The technical indicator of a recession is two consecutive quarters of negative economic growth as measured by a country’s gross domestic product (GDP), although the National Bureau of Economic Research (NBER) does not necessarily need to see this occur to call a recession.”– Investopedia

-This post on Carolyn’s Nonprofit Blog was written in fall 2018.
-Needless to say, in 2020 with the onset of COVID-19, stay-at-home restrictions and global uncertainly about the dramatic changes witnessed in all aspects of our lives, having a reserve fund has made sense.
-Now that it appears we are pulling out of the economic contraction, smart nonprofits will continue to add to their reserve funds while diversifying their fundraising techniques and conducting ever more in-depth research to identify more prospective donors.
+This post on Carolyn’s Nonprofit Blog was written originally in 2018.
+Needless to say, with the onset of COVID-19, the war in Ukraine, and global uncertainly about the dramatic changes witnessed in all aspects of our lives, having a reserve fund makes sense.
+Smart, forward-thinking nonprofits will continue to add to their reserve funds while diversifying their fundraising techniques and conducting ever more in-depth research to identify a larger pool of prospective donors.
 Not everyone is negatively impacted by a recession, so let cool heads and smart thinking prevail during challenging times.

-The past few years, I have read articles and watched videos featuring leading financial experts discussing the possibility of a recession.
-White opinion remains divided, the thought that several predict rough waters ahead causes me to revisit the idea of nonprofit organizations establishing “rainy day,” or reserve funds.
+I continue to conduct research online from a wide range of global financial experts about the possibility of a recession in the United States.
+While opinions remain divided, constantly resurfacing concerns that rough waters lie ahead causes me to revisit the idea of nonprofit organizations establishing “rainy day,” or reserve funds.

 From USLegal, “A reserve fund is a fund of money created to take care of maintenance, repairs or unexpected expenses of a business.”

 Having watched nonprofits suffer intensely during the last recession of a decade ago – an experience we all hope will never be repeated – my advice for nonprofits during every year-end fundraising season is to be prepared.